|Subject: Toddler resists tooth-brushing

 especially ones that he himself has chosen.
 To avoid possible

-allergy-related resistance, you could try a toothpaste that has no
+allergy-related resistance, you could try a toothpaste that has no food

-is marketed as "the most efficient plaque reducing
+"the most efficient plaque reducing toothbrush".

 Adding fun to a job always makes it easier for a child.
 Have you